HewlettPackard/foedus_code/README.markdown

 Overview
 --------
-FOEDUS is a new transactional key-value library developed at Hewlett-Packard Labs that is optimized for a large number of CPU cores and NVRAM storage.
+FOEDUS is a new transactional key-value store developed at Hewlett-Packard Labs that is optimized for a large number of CPU cores and NVRAM storage.
 It is a handy C++ library you can either include in your source code (by invoking CMake script) or dynamically link to.
 In a nutshell, it is something like BerkeleyDB, but it is much more efficient on new hardware.